NexPlayer/Android-SDK/advanced.md

 #### int setProperty(NexProperty property,int value)

-Sets the value of an individual NexPlayer™ property.
+Sets the value of an individual NexPlayer property.

-Properties control the behavior of NexPlayer™ and the features that are enabled.
+Properties control the behavior of NexPlayer and the features that are enabled.

 This sets integer properties; use the setProperty(NexProperty, String) version of this method for string properties.
 If any properties need to be set before the player is opened, it is possible to call this method before calling open.